outdreamer/build-a-cure/docs/tasks/examples.md

         - organization: allocating gap requirements (uncertainties) to the gap in functionality (example: keep the gap so you can apply methods as a test to resolve the gap)

 # apply structures to solve a problem (complete a task, fulfill an intent/requirement, apply a solution metric test)

+## apply structural definition routes of adjacence (minimal units of work) to find efficiencies

+	- find efficiencies in core functions (multiply, find integral/derivative, find efficient method to calculate difference) by applying structures of adjacence (core functions) and clarity (isolatable structures, definitions)

+	    - find product of factors
+	      - apply core, pattern, & structural interfaces
+	        - find pattern structure of factor sets (function connecting factor sets) & use that to calculate using more efficient addition/subtraction operations
+	          - find approximating function given pattern function (adjacent more calculatable pair with adjusting operation)
+	          - find derivation function of a factor in a set, given another factor & pattern structure

+	    - find function for integral
+	      - apply core & structural interfaces
+	        - apply combinations of core components (coefficients, powers, values) to find equivalence to area

+	    - find function for derivative
+	      - apply core & structural interfaces
+	        - apply core structures (like unit) to reduce calculations

+	    - finding method to calculate difference:
+	      - apply intent, core, structure, change interfaces
+	        - intent: differentiate data point clusters in a clear (easily measured) way
+	          - identify problem metadata
+	          - apply one-degree change to each attribute, like variable count
+	            - add/subtract variable count
+	              - list new components & component changes
+	                - new variable
+	                - new variable structures (combinations, connections)
+	              - apply units of work to new components or changed components
+	                - find functions of differentiating values (positive/negative, multiplication) & attributes (value range allowing very different values) for new variable
+	                  - add variable of differentiating values to make overlapping 2d clusters clearly separable in 3d

+## apply structures to generate an assumption identification function

+    - define 'assumption' with alternate interfaces, like info/abstraction, filtering for assumptions that cause errors
+      - definition route: any specific info is a potentially problematic assumption
+      - example of an assumption: solving the problem by asking 'what function in the software caused the problem' assumes that the stack variable is a constant ('software' part of the stack), when really other variable values should be examined
+      - since specificity is the root cause of the problematic assumption, remove specificity in the form of a constant by applying the opposite structure (change types to variable values)

+## identify & apply optimal structures to connect problem & solution, using alternative definition routes & error structures

+    - original problem statement:
+      - 'object is over-reduced'

+    - identify optimal format to solve problem in:

+      - standardize definitions of problem system components
+        - standardized definition of 'over' = 'excess', which is a known error type causal structure
+          - standardized problem statement:
+            - 'object has error of type excess, applied to reduction function applications'

+      - identify adjacent error structures & alternative definition routes of problem components (or iterate through error structures, checking each for fit to problem components)
+        - adjacent error types & definition routes of 'excess' include:
+          - imbalance
+            - solution format would involve finding balancing structures - a more abstract (less clear) solution format than a difference from a standard
+          - mismatch
+            - solution format would involve finding matching structures between object & the system context - also a more abstract (less clear) solution format
+          - difference from standard
+            - 'difference from standard' has a clear solution format, in the form of a path structure, from the standard (origin) format to the distorted (over-reduced) format
+            - this solution format is clear because it involves more core structures like 'distance', with clear mappings to the problem system components ('difference' mapped to 'distance' of 'network path' structure, measured in 'number of differences' as steps between origin & distorted object versions)

+    - apply optimal format to problem:

+      - problem, formatted using distortion structures as an error structure:
+        - over-distortion, caused by over-applying 'reduction' function

+      - solution, formatted using distortion structures:
+        - reduction function of the reduction function, applied to un-distort distortions ('differences from standard')

 ## apply structures of definition routes of a concept (usefulness) like conceptual attributes such as clarity/adjacence